 - (2017) Mapping the carbon footprint of EU regions.
 Environmental Research Letters. vol. 12 (5).

 - (2017) The Virtual IELab – an exercise in replicating part of the EXIOBASE V.2 production pipeline in a virtual laboratory.
 Economic Systems Research. vol. 29 (2).

 - (2017) The country converter coco - a Python package for converting country names between different classification schemes.
-The Journal of Open Source Software. vol. 2 (16).
+Journal of Open Source Software (JOSS). vol. 2 (16).